What is the ‘eSIM’ in the Apple Watch Series 3 and Series 4?

 Two years later, Apple filed a patent for a Dual SIM – Separate eSIM / hard SIM

 Two years later, in 2016, Apple appeared to take the next step.
 The patent for their new idea is pending, as reported by Chris Smith on the website BGR.
 It appears that Apple now want to allow EITHER an eSIM or a full, classical, physical SIM (of the sort to which are now used) as the network connection from their devices.

 This is subtly different to the Apple SIM in that the Apple SIM could not be programmed over the air, electronically as the eSIM can.
-A patent was issued in the U.S. earlier this year which allows Apple to use two phone numbers in “some devices”, for example, for “business and for pleasure.”
+A patent was issued in the U.S. which allows Apple to use two phone numbers in “some devices”, for example, for “business and for pleasure.”
 The patent mentioned the names of three Apple cell phone engineers, Li Su, Guojie Dong and Ming Hu.
 Li Su was also mentioned in an application lodged with the State Intellectual Property Office in China for a dual SIM card feature.
 This office is the equivalent of a patent office in China.

 Why are Dual SIMS Popular in Parts of Asia?

 Dual SIM smart phones are very popular in both India and China.
 Both are huge and expanding rapidly.
 Phone users in those countries like the dual SIM technology because they can use one number for business or work and the other for personal use.
 The new Apple iPhones do currently have this technology, which now allows them to compete with other local phone companies, like Oppo and Vivo, which have been providing dual SIM phones for a while.
 Apple’s smart phone sales have been dropping in Asia, including a 30% drop in China in 2016, a trend which they are hoping to reverse if Apple is to retain any sizeable sort of market share.